-Or, there may be tasks that you don’t do very often and you’ve forgotten how.
-A documented procedure will allow you to quickly access that information on how to do the task.
-Without wasting time figuring it out again.
+Additionally, for tasks you don’t do often and may have forgotten how to do, a documented procedure lets you quickly access that information without wasting time figuring it out again.

-I’ve been documenting processes in my business for 12 years now and I’ve seen some great benefits:
+I’ve been documenting processes in my business for 16 years now, and I’ve seen some great benefits:

-- Reduces the number of mistakes made
+- It reduces the number of mistakes.

-- Important information isn’t just “in someone’s head”
+- Important information isn’t just “in someone’s head.”

 Overall, it saves you time, money, and headaches!